omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 15-101-symbolic_link_permissions - a script that changes the owner and group owner of _hello to vincent and staff respectively.

+16-102-if_only - a script that changes the owner of the file hello to betty ony if it is owned by the user guillaume.

 17-103-Star_Wars - a script that plays the Star Wars IV episode on the terminal.